ErikMcClure/sweetiebot/README.md

 * **Importable:** If true, the collections on this server will be importable into another server where sweetie is.
 * **AlertRole:** This is intended to point at a moderator role shared by all admins and moderators of the server for notification purposes.
 * **ModChannel:** This should point at the hidden moderator channel, or whatever channel moderates want to be notified on.
-* **Commandperduration:** Maximum number of commands that can be run within `commandmaxduration` seconds.
-Default: 3
-* **Commandmaxduration:** Default: 30.
-This means that by default, at most 3 commands can be run every 30 seconds.
 * **FreeChannels [list]:** This is a list of all channels that are exempt from rate limiting.
 Usually set to the dedicated `#botabuse` channel in a server.
+* **BotChannel:** Allows you to designate a particular channel for Sweetie Bot to point users to if they try to send too many commands at once.
+This channel is usually also included in `Basic.FreeChannels`.
 * **Aliases [map]:** Can be used to redirect commands, such as making `!listgroup` call the `!listgroups` command.
 Useful for making shortcuts.
+Example: `!setconfig aliases kawaii "pick cute"` sets an alias mapping `!kawaii arg1...` to `!pick cute arg1...`, preserving all arguments that are passed to the alias.
 * **Collections [maplist]:** All the collections used by sweetiebot.
 Manipulate it via `!add` and `!remove`
 * **Groups [maplist]:** A map of groups.
 Manipulate it via the `!addgroup` and `!purgegroup` commands.

 ### Modules
+* **Channels [maplist]:** A mapping of what channels a given module can operate on.
+If no mapping is given, a module operates on all channels.
+If "!" is included as a channel, it switches from a whitelist to a blacklist, enabling you to exclude certain channels instead of allow certain channels.
+* **Disabled [list]:** A list of disabled modules.
 * **CommandRoles [maplist]:** A map of which roles are allowed to run which command.
 If no mapping exists, everyone can run the command.
 * **CommandChannels [maplist]:** A map of which channels commands are allowed to run on.
 No entry means a command can be run anywhere.
+If "!" is included as a channel, it switches from a whitelist to a blacklist, enabling you to exclude certain channels instead of allow certain channels.
 * **CommandLimits [map]:** A map of timeouts for commands.
 A value of 30 means the command can't be used more than once every 30 seconds.
 * **CommandDisabled [list]:** A list of disabled commands.
-* **ModuleDisabled [list]:** A mapping of what channels a given module can operate on.
-If no mapping is given, a module operates on all channels.
-* **ModuleChannels [maplist]:** A list of disabled modules.
+* **Commandperduration:** Maximum number of commands that can be run within `commandmaxduration` seconds.
+Default: 3
+* **Commandmaxduration:** Default: 30.
+This means that by default, at most 3 commands can be run every 30 seconds.

 ### Spam
-* **MaxImageSpam:** Maximum number of images allowed per message.
+* **MaxImages:** Maximum number of images allowed per message.
-* **MaxAttachSpam:** Maximum number of attachments allowed per message.
+* **MaxAttach:** Maximum number of attachments allowed per message.
-* **MaxPingSpam:** Maximum number of pings allowed per message.
+* **MaxPings:** Maximum number of pings allowed per message.
-* **MaxMessageSpam [map]:** Maximum number of images allowed per message.
+* **MaxMessages [map]:** Maximum number of messages allowed in a given time period.
+To add a check for X messages in Y seconds, do `!setconfig spam.maxmessages Y X`.
+The seconds, or duration, is the key for the map.
-* **MaxSpamRemoveLookback:** Number of seconds back the bot should delete messages of a silenced user.
+* **MaxRemoveLookback:** Number of seconds back the bot should delete messages of a silenced user.
 If set to 0, the bot will only delete the message that caused the user to be silenced.
 If less than 0, the bot won't delete any messages.
 * **SilentRole:** This should be a role with no permissions, so the bot can quarantine potential spammers without banning them.
-* **MaxRaidTime:** Specifies the time period sweetiebot should search for a potential raid
+* **RaidTime:** In order to trigger a raid alarm, at least `spam.raidsize` people must join the chat within this many seconds of each other.
-* **RaidSize:** Specifies how many people must have joined the server within the `maxraidtime` period to qualify as a raid.
+* **RaidSize:** Specifies how many people must have joined the server within the `spam.raidtime` period to qualify as a raid.
 * **SilenceMessage:** This message will be sent to users that have been silenced by the `!silence` command.
 * **AutoSilence:** Gets the current autosilence state.
 Use the `!autosilence` command to set this.

 ### Bucket
-* **MaxBucket:** Determines the maximum number of items sweetiebot can carry in her bucket.
+* **MaxItems:** Determines the maximum number of items sweetiebot can carry in her bucket.
 If set to 0, her bucket is disabled.
-* **MaxBucketLength:** Determines the maximum length of a string that can be added to her bucket.
+* **MaxItemLength:** Determines the maximum length of a string that can be added to her bucket.
 * **MaxFightHP:** Maximum HP of the randomly generated enemy for the `!fight` command.
 * **MaxFightDamage:** Maximum amount of damage a randomly generated weapon can deal for the `!fight` command.

 ### Markov
 * **MaxPMLines:** This is the maximum number of lines a response can be before sweetiebot automatically sends it as a PM to avoid cluttering the chat.
 Default: 5
-* **Maxquotelines:** Maximum number of lines the `!episodequote` command can be given.
+* **Maxlines:** Maximum number of lines the `!episodequote` command can be given.
-* **DefaultMarkovLines:** Number of lines for the markov chain to spawn when not given a line count.
+* **DefaultLines:** Number of lines for the markov chain to spawn when not given a line count.
-* **UserMemberNames:** Use member names instead of random pony names
+* **UseMemberNames:** Use member names instead of random pony names

 ### Users
 * **TimezoneLocation:** Sets the timezone location of the server itself.
 When no user timezone is available, the bot will use this.